 Definitions – Cost Estimating

 Cost estimating is the process of developing the approximate cost of completing a defined scope of work, a quantitative result the proposal team cost estimating professionals can substantiate.
-Creating a realistic cost estimate is often the more difficult part of preparing a proposal response – getting this right makes it easier to determine your best pricing strategy.
+Creating a realistic cost estimate and documenting the basis of estimate rationale is often the more difficult part of preparing a proposal response – getting this right makes it easier to determine your best pricing strategy.

 A credible project cost estimate requires:

 - A clear definition of the scope of work, technical requirements, performance characteristics, deliverables, schedule and cost constraints, dependencies, and assumptions.
 If your proposal team doesn’t have a good understanding of the scope of work, it is difficult to define the tasks, sequence of work, task durations, and resource requirements to meet the customer’s objectives.

 - Identifying, assessing risks and opportunities.
 Without a clear definition of the work scope, it is difficult to identify let alone assess the risks and opportunities in the work scope or how you intend to perform the work.
 Assessing likely risks can help the proposal team develop the necessary time, cost, or other allowances to reduce risks to an acceptable level.
 Identifying opportunities can also help the proposal team identify areas that could support the pricing strategy – perhaps proposing a more reliable process, different resources, or other work techniques that could save the customer time and money.
 These risk and opportunity assessments should be captured in their basis of estimate narratives.

 - Availability of verifiable source data that can be traced to your business systems.
 Your proposal teams should be able to search and locate reliable historical and actual cost source data they can use for their BOE and related narrative discussion.